 Skip to main content

-Now that we’ve created a complete “Brand” model, let’s create an Admin Dashboard interface so our admins can manage the brands.
+Now that we’ve created the Brand model, let’s create an Admin Dashboard interface so admins can manage brands — including editing the rich text description and uploading the logo.

 This will create the following files: